jbavari/elixir-zeromq-protobuf-uploader/README.md

 Ensure you have a zeromq endpoint listening somewhere, and put those settings in `config/config.exs` for `ip` and `port` to your zero MQ endpoint.

 Then run `mix run -e Zmq2Client.zmq`

+## Push it to the limit

+There's a simple script that will execute several several uploads in parallel.

+Run `sh bombardment_timing.sh` and it will upload several in parallel and give you an output on time.